-Have you ever cooked with garlic scapes?Â The first time I saw them I had no idea what they were, or what to do with them.Â They are the curly top part of the garlic plant, and when they are young they are quite tasty.
-Around here garlic scapes are one of the first seasonal vegetables that we get in the spring.
+The first time I saw garlic scapes I had no idea what they were, or what to do with them.
+I learned that they are the curly top part of the garlic plant, and when they are young they are quite tasty.
+In New York garlic scapes are one of the first seasonal vegetables that we harvest in the spring.
 These stalks are usually cut off so they don’t divert the plant’s energy away from the garlic bulb.
 They have a mild garlic flavor, but are not nearly as pungently flavored as a garlic bulb.
 You can use them in cooking much like green onions.

 - 2 Tablespoons olive oil

-- 8 garlic scapes, chopped
+- 8 garlic scapes chopped

 - 4 cups spinach